 - Take care that you do not block the camera's microphone with your fingers while recording. - Good recording results are not possible when the camera is too far away from what you are trying to record. - Your camera supports the following audio data formats.
-Audio Format: WAVE/IMA-ADPCM (WAV extension) - Adding audio (dubbing) is not possible for the following types of images. - Images created using MOTION PRINT - Protected images - To delete audio, perform the following operation: Dubbing → Delete → [SET] → [MENU].
+Audio Format: WAVE/IMA-ADPCM (WAV extension) - · You cannot add audio to an image that is protected. - To delete audio, perform the following operation: Dubbing → Delete → [SET] → [m] (Delete).